dponce718/Reel_movement/blog/_posts/2018-07-02-muscle-building.markdown

 <h2>2.
 Create a Caloric Surplus</h2>

 <p> Now lets start manipulating our caloric intake.
 The goal is to build muscle and in order to do that we need a caloric surplus.
 1 pound of muscle is approximately 2,500 calories.
-So in order to put on some muscle you need should increase your caloric intake by 300-500 calories per day.
+So in order to put on some muscle you should increase your caloric intake by 300-500 calories per day.
 That means if we use our male client from above as an example, he should be consuming at least 3,908 calories per day.</p>